 - There is a difference between the BEP20 and the BEP2 network.

-- The BEP2 network refers to Binance Chain, which is a different network from Binance Smart Chain (BSC).
+- The BEP2 network refers to Binance Chain, which is a different network from Binance Smart Chain (BNB).
 You can learn more about these differences in this article.

-- When withdrawing assets from Binance to your Ledger BSC address, make sure to always select the BEP20 network.
+- When withdrawing assets from Binance to your Ledger BNB address, make sure to always select the BEP20 network.

 Are all BEP20 tokens supported by the Ledger Live app?